 “But why did the man give that to you?”
 Adelaide asked.

-“Why,” asked the grandfather, “did you give the Violet Bouquet to the Lord?”
+“Why,” asked the grandfather, “did you give the violet bouquet to the man?”

-“Oh,” she said, “I wanted to please the good gentleman who spoke so kindly to you.”
+“Oh,” she said, “I wanted to please the good man who spoke so kindly to you.”

-“See,” replied the grandfather, “that’s how the Lord wanted to please you, because he thought you were good and kind.”
+“See,” replied the grandfather, “that’s how the man wanted to please you, because he thought you were good and kind.”

 “Ah,” replied Adelaide, “I had just picked the violets, and they were not worth so much money!”

 “My child,” said the grandfather, “the man probably has a great deal of money, that it does not matter much to him.
 And whoever gives violets gives God’s gift, like the one who gives gold, which is also a gift from God.
 It only depends on what attitude you give something.”

 Thus the grandfather and his beloved Adelaide talked much about this beautiful morning, and even after that day they often spoke of the good, unfamiliar gentleman.
 And serene and happy as before, they lived in their hut on the alpine heights.

 But one day, the peaceful tranquility of the old shepherd was transformed into great unrest.
 The mayor of the Canton summoned him.
 He could not guess what kind of cause he might have, no matter how much he thought about it overnight.
 In the early morning he made his way to the place where the mayor lived.
 And when he had arrived there, he asked whether the mayor meant that it was him that should appear?
 And he heard that it was him who the mayor had called.
 Now the mayor asked him about his name, age, parents and siblings.
 He could give news about everything, but not about a brother who had gone abroad many years ago, and of whom he had not heard of since.